Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 Working with your Financial Coordinator, self-pay options, using HSA/FSA funds, and more.

-At Illume, you'll be connected to a dedicated Financial Coordinator (FC) after you schedule your initial consultation.
-Your FC becomes your main point person for benefits, authorizations, estimates, and billing questions throughout your journey with us.
+Your dedicated Financial Coordinator will reach out to introduce themselves after you've scheduled your initial consultation.
+This team member will become your main point person for benefits, authorizations, estimates, and billing questions throughout your journey with Illume Fertility.

 Yes!
 Many Illume patients do.
 We’ll provide itemized receipts and guidance so you can submit documentation to your HSA/FSA administrator.